Variation of mixed Hodge structure and its applications: Introduction

 \begin{ack} The authors thank Yuta Kusakabe very much for answering their questions.
 The first author was partially supported by JSPS KAKENHI Grant Numbers JP19H01787, JP20H00111, JP21H00974, JP21H04994.
-The second author was partially supported by JSPS KAKENHI Grant Number JP20K03542. \end{ack}
+The second author was partially supported by JSPS KAKENHI Grant Number JP20K03542.
+The authors would like to thank the referee very much for useful comments. \end{ack}

 In this paper, every complex analytic space is assumed to be {\em{Hausdorff}} and {\em{second-countable}}.
 Note that an irreducible and reduced complex analytic space is called a {\em{complex variety}}.
 We will freely use the basic results on complex analytic geometry in \cite{banica} and \cite{fischer}.